The Brown Hand

-"The Brown Hand," a well-noted short story by Sir Arthur Conan Doyle, was first published in The Strand Magazine, May 1899.
+"The Brown Hand," a well-noted short story by Sir Arthur Conan Doyle, was first published in volume 17, issue 101 of The Strand Magazine in May 1899 as The Story of the Brown Hand.

 Background

 The story is based on an Indian urban legend that tells of a Muslim who was forced to have his arm amputated after an accident, and died a few months later, but after death became a ghost and began wandering about in search of his limb.

-Plot
+Plot summary

-The central character of the story is a doctor, Sir Dominic Holden, who has had a long spell of service in British India first as a military doctor and then as a private surgeon in Bombay.
+The central character of the story is a doctor, Sir Dominick Holden, who has had a long spell of service in British India, first as a military doctor and then as a private surgeon in Bombay.
 Once when he was posted at Peshawar, then a main city of undivided Punjab (hence a part of India), he had to attend a poor Afghan whose one hand was in such a bad state due to the growth of a gangrene, that the only way to save his life was to amputate it.
 The operation was performed and Dr. Holden asked for the amputated hand as his fees.
-Dr. Holden had a hobby of collecting discarded limbs, organs, cysts from living and dead humans and thus wanted to add the "brown hand" to his collection.
-The Afghan being Islamic, refused to part with his amputated hand, as it breached the rule of his religion which stated amputated body parts to be kept with the owner himself.
+Dr. Holden had a hobby of collecting discarded limbs, organs, and cysts from living and dead humans and thus wanted to add the "brown hand" to his collection.
+The Afghan, being Islamic, refused to part with his amputated hand, as it breached the rule of his religion which stated amputated body parts must be kept with the owner himself.
 But Dr. Holden promised to return the Afghan his hand before his death and took the hand with him to his house in Bombay.

 Dr. Holden retired soon after and settled in Wiltshire.
-Then one night he was awakened by someone pulling his clothes - the ghost of his old Afghan patient.
+One night he was awakened by someone pulling his clothes - the ghost of his old Afghan patient.
 Dr. Holden understood that the Afghan had died and his ghost wanted back the amputated hand.
-From then onwards, the ghost haunted the doctor's lab every night for four years looking for his hand.
+From then onwards, the ghost haunted the doctor's laboratory every night for four years looking for his hand.
 But the ghost failed to find the hand since it had been damaged in a fire that broke out at the doctor's house in Bombay.
 The recurring visit of the ghost, however, had made the life of Dr. Holden and his wife, Lady Holden, miserable and the effect on their health was prominent.
 A doctor known for his steel nerves had now become a scared individual.